 [Editor’s note: this article is part 2 of a primary source, historical deep-dive into the San Francisco State University student strike, the longest campus strike in the history of the United States.
-Read here for part 1.
-Stay tuned for part 3.]
+Read here for part 1, part 3, and part 4.]

 In February of 1968, President Summerskill made an important choice, one that belied the feelings of the administration about the crisis.
 In spring, Summerskill quietly appointed a Black Studies Coordinator as chosen by the BSU, his next step in addressing grievances.
 So, who had the BSU selected?
 This man was Nathan Hare.
 Hare was charged with developing the curriculum for the ESD.
 Summerskill hadn’t consulted either the Vice President for Academic Affairs or the Council of Academic Deans, essentially bypassing the normal hiring process.
 What about the situation warranted this cryptic act?
 As Summerskill put it, “…this college is going to explode wide open…if the blacks do not get what they want soon.” [i] There’s that tone again.
 Unless the unenforceable or impossible demands of radicals were met there would be no peace.
 Was he right?
 Well, he was at the very least right about the explosion part.

 Who was this Nathan Hare?
 On paper, he was the perfect candidate and eloquent man with a Ph.D. in sociology.
 However, any cursory examination of his history or his writing would reveal a different picture. [ii] Dr. Nathan Hare had just been fired from Howard University for being a militant activist.
 Did Summerskill really expect a different to get a different result from a historically black school? [iii] Nathan Hare employed the typically extreme rhetoric common for this period of the BSU.
 For example: